jtsshieh/PersistentStorage/docs/articles/quickstart.md

 Storage.CurrentCache.number = Number;
 ```

 Then, save the cache into the file with `Storage.SaveState()`.
 In case some outside source modified the file, it is good practice to also call `UpdateCache()` after saving.
-There is a shortcut mehtod called `SaveUpdate()`.
+There is a shortcut method called `SaveUpdate()`.

 ```cs
 Storage.SaveUpdate();